 Disputes.
 An attorney of this firm will only meet with you if you agree that any disputes between you and this firm will be resolved by a non-jury trial.
 That means, if you sue this firm, you give up the right to a jury trial and agree that any trial of the dispute will be handled only by a judge.
 This waiver of a jury trial applies whether or not the disputes, claims or controversies are based on events that have already occurred or will occur in the future.
 You also agree that the venue is proper only in Gainesville, Florida.
 That means that, if you sue this firm, you must do it in a court located in Gainesville, Florida, regardless of where you happen to be living at the time.
 The law firm’s consideration for this waiver is its agreement to meet with you.
 That means, in exchange for our agreement to meet with you to discuss your legal matter, you agree to give up your right to a jury trial in any lawsuit between us.

 Scope.
-We will only be speaking with you for a very short period of time; too short to review all facts applicable to your case, fully investigate your claims and review all relevant documentation.
-As such, we will not be rendering any legal advice upon which you should rely, cannot provide you with “all legal options”, and will not opine as to whether you have a viable cause of action.
+We will only be speaking with you for a very short period, too short to review all facts applicable to your case, thoroughly investigate your claims, and review all relevant documentation.
+As such, we will not be rendering any legal advice upon which you should rely, cannot provide you with “all legal options,” and will not opine as to whether you have a viable cause of action.
 If we accept your case, we will then (and only then) render legal advice upon which you may rely.
-By speaking with us, you agree not to rely upon the discussion as if it were legal advice and/or depend upon any communications between you and any member/employee of our firm.
-To ensure compliance with Treasury Regulations, any tax discussions are not intended to be used, and cannot be used by anyone, for the purpose of avoiding penalties imposed by the Internal Revenue Code or for any other tax matter.
+By speaking with us, you agree not to rely upon the discussion as if it were legal advice and depend upon any communications between you and any member/employee of our firm.
+To ensure compliance with Treasury Regulations, any tax discussions are not intended to be used, and cannot be used by anyone, to avoid penalties imposed by the Internal Revenue Code or for any other tax matter.